MeanderingProgrammer/render-markdown.nvim/README.md

         -- Width of the heading background:
         --  block: width of the heading text
-        --  full: full width of the window width = 'full',
+        --  full: full width of the window
+        -- Can also be an array of the above values in which case the 'level' is used -- to index into the array using a clamp width = 'full',
         -- Amount of padding to add to the left of headings left_pad = 0,